A Dozen Women Appointed to Administrative Roles at Colleges and Universities

 Brandi Tatum-Fedrick, assistant vice president for annual/affinity giving and university engagement at Florida A&M University, will now oversee the university’s alumni relations in addition to her current role.
 Her expanded role will have a new focus on enhancing alumni engagement and building community relationships.

-Dr. Tatum-Fedrick is an alumna of Florida A&M University, where she earned her bachelor’s degree in elementary education and a master of applied social science degree in public administration.
+Dr. Tatum-Fedrick is an alumna of Florida A&M University, where she earned her bachelor’s degree in elementary education and master of applied social science degree in public administration.
 She earned her doctorate in education from Florida State University.

 Precious Anderson has been promoted to director of transfer and adult student services at Winston-Salem State University in North Carolina.
 For the past four years, she has served as the university’s associate registrar of graduation services and transfer articulation.
-Earlier in her career, she held student services roles at Forsyth Technical Community College and Durham Technical Community College.
+Earlier in her career, she held student services roles the Forsyth Technical Community College and Durham Technical Community College.

 Anderson received her bachelor’s degree in psychology from Winston-Salem State University.